ExpressionEngine/ExpressionEngine-User-Guide/source/security/arbitrary_code_execution.rst

 File Types
 ==========

-When setting up a file upload directory, forum attachments, private message attachments, or **[fill in the blanks here]** you should restrict it as much as you are able.
+When setting up a file upload directory, forum attachments, or private message attachments you should restrict it as much as you are able.
 If this is something that should only ever be images, you should only allow images.

 .htaccess (or similar)
 ======================